RKLong/UFOs/README.md

 # Summary

 ## Drawback of This Webpage
 At first glance and if not familiar with how to search for information on the page, the user might assume that all search fields might need to be filled up or completed in order to start a search.
-If the page was currently in use ---meaning, in this decade 2020's--- , even with the different table filters up, I think it WON'T be considered user-friendly; A user today might think that there are too many things/steps that need to be done to start or restart a search .
+If the page was currently in use ---meaning, in this decade 2020's--- , even with the different table filters up, I think it WON'T be considered user-friendly; A user today might think that there are too many things/steps that need to be done to start or restart a search.

 If the page was to remain the same, meaning without changing any of the code on the JS, a simple change of "Search by" instead of "Enter date(etc..)" on the HTML table filters would be helpful for a person new to the page.